snowplow/snowplowanalytics.com/_posts/2018-07-15-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 Before R30 we didn't have 3rd and 4th steps and therefore nothing (in RDB Loader) prevented loading data multiple times.

-### Folder
+### Histrical loading

 Sequence of steps shown above illustrates that RDB Loader always assumes that most recent `etl_tstamp` in `atomic.events` is the timestamp of current run folder.
 Which is the case only when pipeline is functioning without interruptions.
 However, often we need to load archived data (using `--folder` option introduced in [RDB Loader 0.13.0][v013-post]) for example when operator discovered that folder was not loaded (e.g. due mistakenly used `--resume-from` in EmrEtlRunner).
 In this case, RDB Loader incorrectly identifies `etl_tstamp` of the load as most recent one, which in fact would corrupt manifest table or prevent data from loading.

-In R30 we introduced so called "transitional load", which happens only when `--folder` passed.
+In R30 we introduced so called "transitional load" mode, which enables only when `--folder` option is passed.
 In this mode, RDB Loader loads atomic data into a temporary created table with ideantical to `atomic.events` schema in order to get precise information about dataset that it is about to load.
 With transitional load, RDB Loader can inspect temporary table and get the correct `etl_tstamp` without being confused by existing data.
 If `etl_tstamp` does not exist in load manifest - data will be moved over to `atomic.events` table and temporary table will get dropped.